University of Tennessee, Knoxville, logo with a power T on an orange background on the right side.

 Executive Director, Tennessee RiverLine; Professor, UT Extension

-Community development, asset-based development, landscape performance, watersheds, rivers, Tennessee River, landscape architecture, design, water resource management, stewardship, economic development, public health, equity of access, outdoor recreation, tourism, and outdoor economy
+Community development, asset-based development, landscape performance, watersheds, rivers, Tennessee River, landscape architecture, design, water resource management, stewardship, economic development, public health, outdoor recreation, tourism, and outdoor economy

 Department Head and Robert M. Condra Professor, Civil & Environmental Engineering